francinemassaro/francinemassaro/README.md

 - 📫 Reach me on <a href="https://www.linkedin.com/in/francine-massaro/">LinkedIn</a> 🙃
  - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-- ✨ Have a good day and thanks! ✨
+- ✨ Have a good day! ✨

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - -- - - - - -- - - -- - - - -